dsa-ou/algoesup/src/docs/feedback.md

 on the same piece of code.
 While one writes the code, the other reviews it as it's written, pointing out mistakes and suggesting improvements.
 The two developers switch roles often during a pair programming session.
-With Deepnote, you and someone else can work simultaneously on the same notebook, while using Zoom, Microsoft Teams or some other app to chat.
+With Deepnote and Colab, you and someone else can work simultaneously on the same notebook, while using Zoom, Microsoft Teams or some other app to chat.

 In summary, by engaging in a feedback process for your and others' essays,